nevillejackson/Unix/README.md

 ## Virt-manager ##
 The subdirectory _virt-manager_ contains markdown files (*.md) reporting a joint investigation with Rosika Schreck of communication between host and guest VM in virt-manager.

+The .pdf file is a copy of the entire itsFOSS community topic, including discussion posts.

 ## Waterfox Browser
 The subdirectory _waterfox_ contains an article on installing the Waterfox browser in Void Linux.